ameerzain/languages/README.md

 Contributions are welcome!

 You can:

-* Add missing languages
+- Add missing languages
-* Improve naming consistency
+- Improve naming consistency
-* Add region‑specific variants
+- Add region-specific variants
-* Fix incorrect codes
+- Fix incorrect codes

 Please open a pull request or raise an issue for discussion.